mvolkmann/blog/src/nushell.md

 | `&&`     | and two Boolean values          |
 | `\|\|`   | or two Boolean values           |

-Parentheses can be used for grouping in order to specify evaluation order.
+Parentheses can be used for grouping to specify evaluation order.
 Operators can only be used in "math mode".
 An expression is in math mode if it begins with `=`.
 Some commands, such as `where` are automatically evaluated in math mode.
+TODO: You asked on Discord on 4/3/21 what other commands do this.

 For example, `let a = 2; let b = 3; = $a * $b` outputs `6`.

 ## Working with numbers

+TODO: Continue reviewing from here.

 Many of the operators listed in the previous section operate on numbers.